Durvalumab versus standard chemotherapy drug combination in elderly patients with advanced non‑small cell lung cancer

 Trial locations

-Durvalumab is an immunotherapy medicine that helps the body’s immune system notice and attack lung cancer cells.
-In this study it is given first to some patients, and to others after their initial chemotherapy stops working.
+Durvalumab is an immunotherapy drug that helps the body’s immune system see and attack lung cancer cells.
+In this study it is given through an IV.
+In the experimental group, patients receive durvalumab as the first treatment.
+In the standard‑treatment group, patients receive the same drug after their cancer gets worse on chemotherapy.

-Vinorelbine is a chemotherapy drug that stops cancer cells from dividing.
-It is used as part of the standard chemotherapy regimen in the trial.
+Vinorelbine is a chemotherapy medicine that stops cancer cells from dividing.
+It is given by IV and is used as part of the standard chemotherapy regimen in the control arm of the trial.

-Pemetrexed is a chemotherapy medicine that blocks the chemicals cancer cells need to grow.
-It is given together with other chemotherapy drugs in the study.
+Pemetrexed is a chemotherapy drug that blocks the enzymes cancer cells need to make new DNA.
+It is administered intravenously and is included in the standard chemotherapy combinations given to patients in the control group.

-Carboplatin is a platinum‑based chemotherapy that damages the DNA of cancer cells, making it harder for them to survive.
-It is one of the chemotherapy options used in the trial.
+Carboplatin is a platinum‑based chemotherapy that damages the DNA of cancer cells, preventing them from growing.
+It is given by IV and forms part of the standard chemotherapy regimen used in the control arm.

-Gemcitabine is a chemotherapy drug that looks like a building block of DNA, confusing cancer cells and stopping them from copying their genetic material.
+Gemcitabine is a chemotherapy medication that looks like a building block of DNA and stops cancer cells from copying their genetic material.
+It is administered intravenously and is part of the standard chemotherapy regimen used in the control group.

 Trial ID: